mertturkmenoglu/wanderlust/README.md

   - Search for places.
   - Explore cities and countries.
   - Explore places/point of interests (POIs).
-  - Explore places by category.
   - Explore curated collections of places.
   - Discover nearby places.
 - User:
   - Create an account.
   - Follow other users.
-  - Customize your profile, add information about yourself.
+  - Customize your profile.
   - Add favorite places to your profile.
-  - Use custom profile and banner images.
-  - View other users':
-    - Profile
-    - Reviews
-    - Recent Activities
-    - Top locations
-    - Favorites
-    - Public Lists
 - Reviews:
   - Create reviews.
   - Rate places.
   - Upload images.
-  - Filter reviews by rating and date.
+  - Filter and sort reviews by rating and date.
-  - Sort reviews by rating and date.
 - Lists, Bookmarks, Favorites:
   - Create lists.
   - Add places to your lists.